rafalxczajkowski/todo-app-client/README.md

 ## Usage

-1. Open the application in your browser.
+1. Open the application in your browsesr.
-2. Add, remove or edit tasks.
+2. Add, remove or edit tasks.de